modbas/mad76/doc/install/install.md

 -   MAD76 can be built and run on Raspberry Pi and on Ubuntu Linux computers

--   ROS2 nodes can run distributedly on multiple computers
+-   ROS2 nodes can run on distributed system with multiple computers

 -   ROS2 nodes `camera_node` and `rc_node` must run on the Raspberry Pi
     for interfacing with the camera and Turboracing remote controllers